top of page

 Ceramics with recycled material

-Although we now know a lot about the chemical composition of plants, glazes made from plants always remain a surprise.
+Although we now know a lot about the chemical composition of plants, glazes made from plant materials always remain a surprise.
+This ongoing project constantly evolves with the available raw materials.

 _C1A5643.jpg